XuegongLab/neoguider/README.md

 - mhcflurry_aff_percentile: the percentile of the affinity between the mutant peptide and the MHC molecules (ranging from 0 to 1, lower corresponds to higher affinity and lower IC50).
 This column is not added by default since MHC generates different outputs from the same input on different platforms (https://github.com/openvax/mhcflurry/issues/253).

 - mhcflurry_presentation_percentile: the percentile of the probability that the peptide is presented by the MHC molecules (ranging from 0 to 1, lower means more immunogenic).
-This column is not added by default since MHC generates different outputs from the same input on different platforms (https://github.com/openvax/mhcflurry/issues/253).
+This column is not added by default since MHCflurry generates different outputs from the same input on different platforms (https://github.com/openvax/mhcflurry/issues/253).

-- ln_NumTested: the number of all mutant peptides originated from the same patient (from which this peptide originated) that were or willb be tested for immunogenicity.
+- ln_NumTested: the number of all mutant peptides originated from the same patient (from which this peptide originated) that were or will be tested for immunogenicity.

-- ET_pep : heteroclitic peptide of the mutant peptide (a peptide that is further mutated for therapeutic purpose).
+- ET_pep : heteroclitic peptide (i.e., enhanced mimotope, e-mimotope) of the mutant peptide (a peptide that is further mutated for therapeutic purpose).
 This is experimental, so please ignore this for now.

 - PredictedProbability: the predicted immunogenicity probabilities that are comparable within a cohort of similar patients (including single-patient cohort).

-- PredictedProbWithOtherFeatureSet_1: the predicted immunogenicity probabilities that can be generalized from one cohort to another cohort (e.g., bladder-cancer cohort to melenoma cohort).
-  This should only be used in the applicable benchmarking settings (please use PredictedProbability in case you are not sure about how to use this).

-- PredictedProbWithOtherFeatureSet_2: the predicted immunogenicity probabilities that can be generalized from one study to another study (e.g., NCI to IMPROVE).
-  This should only be used in some special analysis (please use PredictedProbability in case you are not sure about how to use this).

 - Rank: the rank of the pMHC combination that represents the neoepitope candidate, where a lower rank indicates a higher priority.
+The candidates are ranked by PredictedProbability.

 #### The columns that are less important are as follows.